-A. SUPPORTING DATA.
-Data reviewed for or JD (check al ll that apply y - checke d items shall be included in case file and, where c hecked and requested, appropri ately reference sou rces below):

-Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Data sheets prepared/submitted by or on behalf of the applicant/consultant.

-Data sheets prepared/submitted by or on behalf of the applicant/consu.
-Office concurs with data sheets/delineation report.
-Office does not concur with data sheets/delineation report
+A. SUPP ORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Data sheets prepared/submitted by or on behalf of the applicant/consultant. hanna ti Office concurs with data sheets/delineation report. □ Office does not concur with data sheets/delineation report.